Behind the staggering success of MrBeast - KESQ

 Some of the videos feature ostentatious displays of wealth – like one showcasing a flight on the world’s most expensive plane ticket.
 Or the recent one where he and his crew pal around on massive yachts with comedian Pete Davidson and NFL star Tom Brady.

-But despite his growing income and celebrity, he and his pals still act wide-eyed at all their adventures – not cynical or privileged – making him relatable, Miller says.
+But despite his growing income and celebrity, he and his pals still act wide-eyed at all their adventures – not cynical or privileged – making him relatable, says Vince Miller, who teaches sociology and cultural studies at the University of Kent in the UK and has written a scholarly paper on MrBeast.

 MrBeast got another spike in subscribers last year after he staged a real-life version of “Squid Game,” the Netflix hit drama in which desperate people compete in deadly contests for a large cash prize.
 (As far as anyone can tell, nobody died in MrBeast’s version.)
 The clip has been viewed 460 million times.